Added by: Admin

 (stylized letters "ММД".

 On the reverse in the center the relief image of the Cathedral of St. Sophia in Kiev.
-Upstairs along the rim, a semicircular inscription: "1000-ЛЕТИЕ ДРЕВНЕРУССКОГО ЗОДЧЕСТВА" down more finely along the rim "СОФИЙСКИЙ СОБОР • КИЕВ •"and year of PETROCI - "1037.".
+Upstairs along the rim, a semicircular inscription: "1000-ЛЕТИЕ ДРЕВНЕРУССКОГО ЗОДЧЕСТВА" down more finely along the rim "СОФИЙСКИЙ СОБОР • КИЕВ •"year built - "1037.".

 On the front and back parts of the coin along the circumference has a raised rim.